 Check out your bath products

 You may be adding to your shower’s problems without realizing it.
 Did you know opaque bar soap leaves behind soap scum?
-It sure does.
-Make the switch to liquid body wash or shower gel and soap scum will be a thing of the past.
+Make the switch to liquid body wash or shower gel and watch soap scum be a thing of the past.

-Is the grout in your shower turning pink, green or some other unusual color?
-Check out your shampoo’s ingredient list.
+Is the grout in your shower turning pink, green or another unusual color?
+Check out your shampoo’s ingredient list!
 If it contains dyes, consider switching to one without added color.
 According to Angelora, the colors in these products can stain grout.

 Where you keep bath products in the shower is also a factor in the growth of slime and mildew.
 Is your shampoo, conditioner and body scrub stored on the floor of the shower?
-Bad idea.
-This allows water to collect under them and form slime and mildew.
+This allows water to collect underneath and become a breeding ground.
 It’s better to keep them on a shelf or a shower caddy that does not have a solid bottom.